 The school shares a purpose with parents to educate, keep children safe from harm and have their welfare promoted.
 We are committed to working with parents positively, openly and honestly.
 Bonneygrove will share with parents any concerns we may have about their child unless to do so may place a child at risk of harm.
-We encourage parents to discuss any concerns they may have with the DSL-Mrs Gable DDSL-Mr Bond and our Inclusion Lead Mrs Georgiou.
+We encourage parents to discuss any concerns they may have with the DSL (Mr Hamilton) or DDSLs - Mr Bond and Mrs Georgiou.